Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enjoying the Festival| ©Mattia M

-Gay Village is one of the most important LGBT events in the Italian capital, organized since the beginning of the 21st century.
+Gay Village is one of the most important LGBT events in the Italian capital, it has been organized since the beginning of the 21st century.
 Over the years it has become one of the main meeting points for Romans who are part of the homosexual community.

-As the Gay Village is characterized by not discriminating the attendees, foreign tourists are welcome.
-Guests from the world of entertainment, business and even politics who support the LGBT community are invited to the event.
+As the Gay Village is characterized by not discriminating attendees, foreign tourists are welcome.
+Entertainment, business and even political figures who support the LGBT community are invited to the event.
 The opportunity to attend when you visit Rome is in the first days of September.

 At the festival there are many activities, the most common are dancing and electronic music.
 In addition, in the Gay Village there are food and drink stalls that contribute to the festive environment.